FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 Logical Connectives
 ....................

-The :ref`logical connectives <Part2_connectives>` that F* offers, all derived forms.
-Given the encodings of datatypes and functions (and arrow types), the encodings of all these connectives just fall out naturally.
+The :ref:`logical connectives <Part2_connectives>` that F* offers, all derived forms.
+Given the encodings of datatypes and functions (and arrow types, which we haven't shown), the encodings of all these connectives just fall out naturally.
 However, all these connectives also have built-in support in the SMT solver as part of its propositional core and support for E-matching-based quantifier instantiation.
 So, rather than leave them as derived forms, a vital optimization in F*'s SMT encoding is to recognize these connectives and to encode them directly to the corresponding forms in SMT.

-The term ``p /\ q`` in F* encoded to ``(and [[p]] [[q]]])`` where ``[[p]]`` and ``[[q]]`` are the *logical* encodings of ``p`` and ``q`` respectively.
+The term ``p /\ q`` in F* is encoded to ``(and [[p]] [[q]]])`` where ``[[p]]`` and ``[[q]]`` are the *logical* encodings of ``p`` and ``q`` respectively.
 However, the SMT connective ``and`` is a binary function on the SMT sort ``Bool``, whereas all we have been describing so far is that every F* term ``p`` is encoded to the SMT sort ``Term``.
-To bridge the gap, the logical encoding of a term ``p`` interprets the ``Term`` sort into ``Bool`` by using a function ``Valid p``, which deeps a ``p : Term`` to be valid if it is inhabited, as per the definitions below.
+To bridge the gap, the logical encoding of a term ``p`` interprets the ``Term`` sort into ``Bool`` by using a function ``Valid p``, which deems a ``p : Term`` to be valid if it is inhabited, as per the definitions below.

 .. code-block:: smt2